AfterMath9/TaskHub/README.md

 --------------------------------
 1. Installing the dependencies:

-   npm install
+   npm install or npm i

 2. Seeding the database with data:

    npm run seed

-   This script creates the tables  and fills in the rows.
+   This script creates the tables  and fills in the rows with mock data.

 3. Starting the server:

    npm run dev

-   The app runs at http://localhost:3000
+   The app runs at http://localhost:3000 port can be modified in app.js in line 82 const PORT = process.env.PORT || 3000;

 Database info
 ---------------------